 The Kadikoy Market

-The Kadikoy Market is quite large with many permanent stores and maybe almost that many smaller standalone shops or outdoor display extensions.
+The Kadikoy Market is quite large with many permanent stores and, maybe almost that many smaller standalone shops or outdoor display extensions.
 There are also quite a few eating places.
-We enjoy Çiya which serves mainly pot dishes and other prepared food along with some items prepared on demand.
-It features the very flavorful Antep kitchen.
+We enjoy Çiya, which serves mainly pot dishes and other prepared food along with some items prepared on demand.
+It features the Antep kitchen, flavorful and varied.
 You will find photographs of Çiya when we were there with Elif and Mina, and of a couple of shelves with copper wares and some jars filled with various pickles.
 In one, Elif was playing dentist to get the disturbing little thing from between Mina’s teeth; it was not successful!

-People in and around these markets present interesting subjects; vendors, male and female; customers; or people who may just be enjoying a quiet moment in a noisy place.
+People in and around these markets present interesting subjects, vendors, customers, or people who may just be enjoying a quiet moment in a noisy place.
 As colorful as the people may be, they are in general no challenge to the varied colors of the vegetables, fruits, and many other items for sale.
 All in all, there is no shortage of subjects to photograph in these markets.